‘Rebel Duggar’ Jill Dillard: Viewers Say Her Nose Ring Isn’t What You Think

 If that’s the reason for the jewelry, Jill Dillard may be revealing something about her plans for her family size.
 If the piercing was intended to help with the birth of her second child, Samuel, then she would, presumably, have gotten it before he was born, in July.
 However, none of her photos before Sam’s birth show a nostril piercing, and this one, two months after his birth, reveals that part of her face clearly, with no apparent piercing.

-If Jill Duggar Dillard is truly hoping to ease the difficulties of pregnancy and childbirth with the help of ayurvedic medicine, this piercing would have to be intended as a measure for a future pregnancy — something fans have thought might not be in the cards, after Jill’s struggles with the last two deliveries.
+If Jill Duggar Dillard is truly hoping to ease the difficulties of pregnancy and childbirth with the help of ayurvedic medicine, this piercing would have to be intended as a measure for a future pregnancy — something fans have thought might not be in the cards after Jill’s struggles with the last two deliveries.